ivlcic/emma/README.md

-This code is largely based on  [efficient-longdoc-classification](https://github.com/amazon-science/efficient-longdoc-classification)
+Parts of this code are largely based on  [efficient-longdoc-classification](https://github.com/amazon-science/efficient-longdoc-classification)

 ```
 @inproceedings{park-etal-2022-efficient,